domaindrivendev/Swashbuckle.AspNetCore/README.md

 });
 ```

-_NOTE: If you're using the [Swashbuckle Annotations library](#swashbuckleaspnetcoreannotations), it contains custom selector functions that are based on the presence of `SwaggerDiscriminator` and `SwaggerSubType` attributes on base class definitions.
+_NOTE: If you're using the [Swashbuckle Annotations library](#swashbuckleaspnetcoreannotations), it contains custom selector functions that are based on the presence of `JsonPolymorphic` (or `SwaggerDiscriminator` for .NET 6 or earlier) and `JsonDerivedType` (or `SwaggerSubType` for .NET 6 or earlier) attributes on base class definitions.
 This way, you can use simple attributes to explicitly provide discriminator metadata.
 To enable this behavior, check out the [Annotations docs](#enrich-polymorphic-base-classes-with-discriminator-metadata)._

 ## Swashbuckle.AspNetCore.SwaggerUI ##